-When developmental marking is used:

-In English, the developmental In Mathematics, In Science, marking may focus comment might include a model the developmental comment on extending learning through for the pupils to make their includes a model for the pupils to open-ended questioning or improvement.
-Pupils always make their improvement or a clarifying process or knowledge. respond to developmental question for reasoning Pupils always respond to feedback. explanation.
-Pupils always developmental feedback. respond to developmental feedback.
+when developmental marking is used.
+In English, the developmental In Mathematics, In Science, marking may focus comment might include a model the developmental comment on extending learning through for the pupils to make their includes a model for the pupils to improvement.
+Pupils always make their improvement or a clarifying process or knowledge. respond to developmental Pupils always respond to developmental feedback. respond to developmental feedback.